 What is the best way to streamline proposal creation?

 Without a doubt, the best way to streamline proposal creation is to use a unified platform like PandaDoc.

-Whether you need to create a basic business proposal template or something more specialized, the PandaDoc editor offers everything you need to build, send, and store incredible documents.
+Whether you need to create a basic business proposal template, a business consulting proposal template, or something yet more specialized, the PandaDoc editor offers everything you need to build, send, and store incredible documents.